Caroline Springs suburb profile

 Caroline Springs rental market trends

-The rental market in Caroline Springs is experiencing robust growth, with house rents increasing 14.9% over the past year to $540 per week, while unit rents have risen 11.4% to $490 per week.
-With its appealing lifestyle and expanding amenities, Caroline Springs continues to attract both renters and investors seeking promising returns in a vibrant community.
+The rental market in Caroline Springs is experiencing significant growth, with house rents increasing 14.6% over the past year to $550 per week, while unit rents have risen 11.1% to $500 per week.
+This suburb continues to attract interest due to its family-friendly environment and expanding amenities, making it an appealing choice for both renters and investors.

 Suburbs near Caroline Springs